TinderZ/TinderZ/README.md

 </table>

 ## Let's Connect! :eyes:
 - I'm always open to collaboration and discussion on these topics.
+Of course, discussions can also be held in other fields as well.
-- Email：b23042510@njupt.edu.cn :white_check_mark:
+- Email：b23042510@njupt.edu.cn :white_check_mark:| zhurun.z.ai@qq.com:white_check_mark:
 - Feel free to reach out if you share similar interests or have exciting projects in mind!